Sciroccogti/sciroccogti.top/source/_posts/计网/cn-4.md

 A round robin scheduler alternates service among priority classes.
 The work-conserving queuing discipline will never allow the link to remain idle whenever there are packets queued.
 A work-conversing round robin discipline looks for a packet of a given class but finds none will immediately check the next class in the round robin sequence.

-WFQ differs from RR that each class may receive a differential amount of service in any interval of time. (partition of service equals to wi/∑wjw\_i/\\sum w\_jwi​/∑wj​ where wiw\_iwi​ is the weight of class iii.)
+WFQ differs from RR that each class may receive a differential amount of service in any interval of time. (partition of service equals to wi/∑wjw\_i/\\sum w\_jwi/∑wj where wiw\_iwi is the weight of class iii.)

 ## 4.4 The Internet Protocol (IP)